aldobatta/Dark_cluster/README.md

 Once you modified the script to run your executable file **flash4** in *N* CPUs, you need to send it to the queue. **Slurm** will read the instructions you gave in the script and if there are enough nodes/CPUs available (not being used) your simulation will start running.

-2) To send your job to the queue writ the command:
+2) To send your job to the queue write the command:

 **sbatch JobScript.sh**